bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/deploy-an-application.md

 OpenShift provides robust monitoring capabilities to ensure your application is running as expected.
 You can utilize services like [Sysdig](https://docs.developer.gov.bc.ca/sysdig-monitor-onboarding/) for monitoring the health and performance of your application, and [Uptime.com](https://uptime.com/) for availability monitoring.

 - **Alerts**: Proactive alerting is crucial for maintaining system reliability.
 Alerts notify you of potential issues before they become critical problems.
 Sysdig provides features to create alerts based on certain conditions.
-Learn more about setting up alert channels in Sysdig from this [documentation](https://docs.developer.gov.bc.ca/sysdig-monitor-create-alert-channels/)
+Learn more about [setting up alert channels in Sysdig](https://docs.developer.gov.bc.ca/sysdig-monitor-create-alert-channels/)

 - **Monitoring Dashboard**: Sysdig allows you to set up a monitoring dashboard for your application.
 Check out this [video tutorial](https://www.youtube.com/watch?v=K4rkSCSq3C4&list=PL9CV_8JBQHiorxwU-2nA8aqM4KTzdCnfg) on how to set up your Sysdig monitoring dashboard